-Substantive departmental seminars are offered in: Criminology, Environmental Sociology, Political Economy and Globalization, Social Psychology, Sociological Theory; and Research Methods.
+Substantive departmental seminars are offered in: Criminology, Environmental Sociology, Globalization and Political Economy, Sociological Theory; and Research Methods.
 Since seminars are typically offered once every two years, it is advisable to take required courses at the earliest opportunity.
-Theory and Methods courses need not be taken in numerical sequence.
+The core required Theory and Methods courses typically are offered annually while advanced methods courses are typically offered every other year.
+These courses need not be taken in numerical sequence.
 Statistics courses, offered in the Statistics Department, must be taken sequentially.